Pulido Valente Science Prize 2016

 (Available only in Portuguese)

-On March 21, researcher Roksana Maria Pirzgalska will receive the Pulido Valente Science Prize 2016, in the field of Neurosciences.
-The researcher is first author of the article Sympathetic Neuro-adipose Connections Mediate Leptin-Driven Lipolysis, published in the journal CELL (2015).
+On March 21, researcher Roksana Maria Pirzgalska will receive the 2016 Pulido Valente Science Award in the field of neuroscience.
+She is the lead author of the article Sympathetic Neuro-adipose Connections Mediate Leptin-Driven Lipolysis, published in the journal CELL (2015).

-Roksana Pirzgalka holds a master's degree in Biotechnology from the Gdansk University of Technology (Poland).
-In 2012, she received an Albert Renold Travel Studentship to investigate complications associated with diabetes at the Center for Neuroscience and Cell Biology in Coimbra.
+Roksana Pirzgalka holds a master's degree in Biotechnology from Gdansk University of Technology (Poland).
+In 2012, she received an Studentship Renold Travel Studentship to investigate complications associated with diabetes at the Center for Neuroscience and Cell Biology in Coimbra.
 She was then selected for the MIT-Portugal Program in Bioengineering Systems.
-The research that earned her the Pulido Valente Science Prize was carried out as part of her PhD at the Instituto Gulbenkian de Ciência (Oeiras), in the laboratory of Dr. Ana Domingos.
+The research that earned her the Pulido Valente Science Award was carried out as part of her PhD at the Gulbenkian Institute of Science (Oeiras), in Dr. Ana Domingos' laboratory.